NarvalNudiste/special-octo-palm-tree/README.md

 ### Tensorflow vs Keras

 Keras uses tensorflow - it can be seen a a higher level library using tf - and will shortly be integrated to it.
 It can be used to quickly create complex models with very little code.
 Tensorflow can be seen more as a *language* than a framework, providing his own syntax to develop machine learning models.
+On the other hand, Keras will compare to Scikit-learn, providing pre-defined models (while allowing the user to define his own).
+A possible approach could be to use Keras pre-defined models before diving into Tensorflow (as time could - and will - be a possible limitation)

 ### Requirements (will obviously subject to change)